Plants That Attract Pollinators

 Additional Tips for Drawing Pollinators to Your Garden

 - Include a wide range of flower types, shapes, and sizes.
-Diversity is key if you want to reap the maximum benefits of pollinators in your garden.
-Plant various types of plants so you can attract several types of pollinators.
+Diversity is key if you want to reap the maximum benefits of pollinators in your garden or container garden.
+Plant various types of pollinator plants so you can attract several types of pollinators.

-- Create microhabitats in your garden.
-Shelter pollinators from cold wind through hedges and hedgerow shrubs.
+- Create microhabitats and pollinator protection in your garden.
+Shelter pollinators in your pollinator habitats from cold wind through hedges and hedgerow shrubs.

-- Avoid using pesticides.
+- Avoid using pesticides and systemic pesticides.
 Opt for organic methods of repelling aphids and other pests in your garden.
-Pesticides tend to lower the population of pollinators in your area so it’s best to ensure that your garden is nature-friendly.
+Pesticides tend to lower the population of pollinators in your area so it’s best to ensure that your flower garden is nature-friendly.

-- Plant native plants.
+- Plant different plants that are native.
 Local plant species can attract local pollinators into your garden which also helps maintain the local ecosystem in your area.

-- Provide food and water for pollinators.
+- Provide food sources and a water source for pollinators.
 Don’t just provide flowers that adult pollinators can feed on.
-Provide leaves for larvae and small pols of water that butterflies and birds can sip from too.
+Provide leaves for larvae and small pools of water that colorful butterflies and birds can sip from too.